limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 id_rsa:secretz101
 ```

-With the password out of the way, logging in to `stefano`'s account is almost trivial.
+With the password out of the way, it's almost trivial to log in to `stefano`'s account.

 ![screenshot-4](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-4.png)

 ### Privilege Escalation

-During enumeration of `stefano`'s account, I saw `/home/stefano/tools/qsub` and `/usr/local/bin/backup.sh` which I believed to be the key pieces to the privilege escalation puzzle.
+I notice `/home/stefano/tools/qsub` and `/usr/local/bin/backup.sh` during enumeration of `stefano`'s account.
+I believe they are key pieces to the privilege escalation puzzle.

 ![screenshot-5](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-5.png)

 ![screenshot-6](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-6.png)

 To read `/home/stefano/tools/qsub`, I'll need to be `pinky` or `www-data`.
-Since I don't know `pinky`'s password, the other way would be to see if I could edit any of the `.php` files in `/var/www` (the home directory of `www-data`).
+Since I don't know `pinky`'s password, the other way will be to edit any of the `.php` files in `/var/www` (the home directory of `www-data`).

 ```
 $ find /var/www -perm /o+w
 /var/www/html/apache/wp-config.php
 ```

-I edited `wp-config.php` like so and ran a reverse shell back to me so that I could at least study `qsub` in greater detail.
+I edit `wp-config.php` like so and run a reverse shell back to me so that I can at least study `qsub` in greater detail.

 ![screenshot-7](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-7.png)

 ![screenshot-8](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-8.png)

-I copied `qsub` encoded in `base64` over to my analysis machine and decoded it back to the binary form.
+I copy `qsub`, encoded in `base64`, over to my analysis machine, and decode it back to the binary form.

 ![screenshot-9](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-9.png)

-Now that `qsub` is on my machine I could perform preliminary reverse engineering and after stepping through the `main()` and `send()` functions:
+Now that `qsub` is on my machine I can perform preliminary reverse engineering, and after stepping through the `main()` and `send()` functions:

 * The program `qsub` has one argument - the message to `pinky`
 * The input password is less than or equal to 40 characters and is the value of `TERM` environment variable